About Battleship Potemkin

 Innovative cinematography and editing techniques heighten the horrific nature of events.
 Although banned outright in many countries outside Soviet Russia, the film became an international sensation, and has had a lasting impact on world cinema.
 The arresting sequence of the massacre of civilians on Odessa’s steps is one of the most celebrated, analysed, and quoted in cinema history.

 About this Unique Screening

 The screening is accompanied by an entirely original soundtrack, devised and created in a direct response to the film.
 Virtuoso musicians Elo Masing (violin), Orphy Robinson (vibraphone) and Adriano Adele (percussion) will join Late Junction presenter Max Reinhardt to lead an instant orchestra of professional and non-professional musicians, drawn from across London, to bring a contemporary response to an extraordinary piece of Soviet cinema.

 We are offering a special opportunity for 6 members of the audience to join the instant orchestra.
-Please simply arrive with your voice and/or any other instrument of your wish.
-We welcome all experienced and totally inexperienced, professional and amateur musicians, and everyone in between along with cinephiles of all description.
-Eisenstein’s cast for Battleship Potemkin was made up entirely of amateurs – we are following a remarkable example.
+Please arrive with your voice and/or any other instrument of your choice.
+We welcome experienced and totally inexperienced, professional and amateur musicians, and everyone in between, along with cinephiles of all descriptions.
+Eisenstein’s cast for Potemkin was made up entirely of amateurs – we are following a remarkable example.
 Please email us at firstname.lastname@example.org to reserve your place in the orchestra upon booking your ticket.

 Neither theatre, nor fine art, nor literature has given the Revolution works that can equate in expression to this work of cinema.
 Henceforth, there can be no doubt that for today cinema is the pioneer and leader of the arts.